 Which leads us to our next show, the legendary 1978 Star Wars Holiday Special.
 As Wookie-centric holiday themed space variety shows go, this was… really special.
 Bea Arthur made an appearance.
 There was juggling.
 Chewbacca’s son was named Lumpy.
 Lumpy!
 Nelvana was coincidently involved with this show as well, producing an animated segment that introduced the world to Boba Fett.
 The holiday special was broadcast only once before disappearing, but of course you can still watch it on Youtube.

 The 1988 Pee-wee’s Playhouse Christmas Special skipped over outer space in favor of straight-on odd.
 The Christmas Special was as a surreal holiday variety show that was completely faithful to the show that spawned it.
-The special featured appearances by (among many others) Cher, Grace Jones (whose performance here is making the online rounds lately), Oprah Winfrey, and Magic Johnson.
+The special featured appearances by (among many others) Cher, Grace Jones, Oprah Winfrey, and Magic Johnson.
 The celebrities were sprinkled in among the usual wackiness of Pee-wee Herman’s world of talking chairs, genies, and robots.
 You can watch it in low-res on Youtube, or for better quality, snag it on Amazon.

 Last but not least, we have the 1991 Opus (literally), A Wish for Wings That Work, based on Berkley Breathed’s comic strip Bloom County.
 It features a penguin who wants to fly, ducks, a burnt-out alley cat, assorted neurotic children, and a support group for flightless waterfowl.
 And Santa.
 And wishes that come true.
 No aliens.
 No variety acts.
 Just a sarcastic and sincere holiday tribute to hope and friendship.
 It is of course on Youtube.
 Or, if you’re like me, you can get the book.